vsoch/vsoch.github.io/_posts/2018/2018-04-08-interval-scheduling.md

        this function, we:

        1. start with a random integer N
-       2. generate a list of N activites, each with start, end, and name
+       2. generate a list of N activities, each with start, end, and name
        3. greedily choose intervals that don't have overlap

        We keep the user updated as we progress, and print the final schedule.